sauna heater trips breaker troubleshooting

 When to Call a Professional

-- Persistent trips after checks
+• Persistent trips after all checks have been completed

 Frequently Asked Questions

-Q: Why does my sauna breaker trip every time I turn it on?
+Why does my sauna breaker trip every time I turn it on?

-Q: Can a bad heater element cause tripping?
+Can a bad heater element cause tripping?

-Q: Should I replace my breaker?
+Should I replace my breaker?

-Q: Do I need a GFCI for saunas?
+Do I need a GFCI for saunas?

-Q: Is DIY repair safe?
+Is DIY electrical repair safe?